 The Research interests of Ewert Bengtsson

 But cell image analysis is not my only interest.
 I also work with other medical images e.g. from radiology (CT, MR) or nuclear medicine (PET, SPECT).
 One of our main early results in that field was the development of a computerized brain atlas.
-Currently we have an exciting project on using haptic interaction to supplement the visual one in exploring medical images.
-We have collaboration with the University hospital in Uppsala on whole body angiographic and liver images and with the University of Queensland, Australia, on MR angiographic images of breasts.
+Currently we have an exciting project on using haptic interaction to supplement the visual one in exploring medical images in particular for planning of maxillofacial surgery.
+We also have collaboration with Örjan Smedby at KTH on whole body angiographic images.

 For a much more complete account of our research I refer to the other web-pages at www.cb.uu.se e.g. the personal web-pages of my colleagues and students and in particular to our annual report which lists all our current projects, publications, collaboration partners and other recent activities.